hai-vr/documentation/docs/products/double-hip-tracker/faq.md

 ### Does it run on Unity?

-Double Hip Tracker is not an Unity application.
+Double Hip Tracker is not a Unity application.

 It is written in C#, and uses the OpenVR API directly, with a standalone math library.